 A Guide to HDPE Pipes: Properties and Common Uses

-HDPE, an acronym you’ll commonly hear when shopping for plastic pipes, stands for high-density polyethylene.
-This type of plastic is one of the most commonly used in the world.
-It has a broad range of applications, including the manufacturing of pipes and fittings.
+What are HDPE pipes?
+HDPE actually stands for high-density polyethylene — a type of plastic — and it is one of the most commonly used in the world.
+It has a broad range of applications, including the manufacture of pipes and fittings.